Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 The Lakes of the Canadian Rockies — genuinely unreal

 Nothing prepares you for the colour of the lakes in the Canadian Rockies.
 The turquoise and jade hues come from glacial rock flour suspended in the water — and no filter, no camera setting, no photo does it justice.
 You simply have to be there.
+Lake Louise, Moraine Lake, Peyto Lake, Bow Lake, Emerald Lake, Maligne Lake — each one more beautiful than the last.
+Watch our reel and you'll see exactly why we kept stopping every five minutes.

 The Lakes of the Canadian Rockies — our reel